8n8/bigwebthing/README.md

 1. Message-passing server.
 Messages are accepted if they are to or from subscribers.
 The server also keeps a copy of all messages.

-2. Public key server.
-A public database containing usernames, public signing keys and public encryption keys.
-Anyone can upload a username + public signing key + public encryption key, and it will be accepted as long as the username is unique and is signed by the corresponding private signing key.
-A user can change their keys whenever they want, but the new key must be signed by the old one.
-Encryption keys should be changed often for forward secrecy.

-3. Program name server.
-Another simple public lookup database that links program names to programs.

-4. Javascript client.
+2. Javascript client.
 It has an inbox categorized by program, and a set of programs.
 The main view is a list of programs and a box to search for them.
 Clicking on a program launches it.
 There is a built-in programming language interpreter for running the programs - probably an editor and tooling all built in too.

 # Security

 Each user has a pair of keys which are generated from a password only known by the user.
-This means that data is only accessible by the user, and is encrypted on the server.
+This means that data is only accessible in unencrypted form by the user, but has the dowside that if the user loses their password then their data is lost for ever.